Alderton, Northamptonshire

-Alderton is a small English village and civil parish about 9 mi south of Northampton, and 10 mi north of Milton Keynes, along a road between the A5 and A508 main roads in the southwest and northeast respectively.
-The nearest large town is Towcester, about 3 mi north.
+Alderton is a small village and civil parish in West Northamptonshire, England.
+The village is about 3 mi southeast of Towcester, 9 mi south of Northampton, and 10 mi northwest of Milton Keynes, along a road between the A5 and A508 main roads.
 The village is famous for the remains of an English Heritage Scheduled Ancient Monument, a Norman Castle, known locally as "The Mount", which was the subject of an investigation by the Channel 4 programme Time Team.